Resume Tips

 Key Takeaways:

-- Customize your resume for each job application.
+- Make sure you tailor your resume to fit each job application.

 - Emphasize transferable skills.